 I would like you to share your experience with others who visit this page.
 Nothing beats real-world experience from a variety of people spread across the world over.

 If you are new to this, do come back to this page when you start using BCAAs.
-Bookmark this page and let me know what your experience with BCAAs is.
+Bookmark this page and let me know what your experience with BCAAs was like.

 How does intermittent fasting work?

 Intermittent fasting works by tapping into your fat reserves and utilizing them for energy needs.
 Your body needs energy and it has to be supplied from glucose or glycogen, fat or protein.